to create and expand

 “My whole viewpoint of school and of life has been changed because of Mastery”

-PSP Executive Director Mark Gleason issued the following statement on the SRC decisions on applications...Read More
+PSP Executive Director Mark Gleason issued the following statement on recommendations released by Pennsylvania’s Basic...Read More

 Since 2011, we’ve invested more than $35 million to give 15,370 more students access to high-quality schools.